VelocityFibre/WA_Tool/WARP.md

 This file provides guidance to WARP (warp.dev) when working with code in this repository.

+> **System Context**: WA_Tool is part of a larger system.
+See `/home/louisdup/VF/Apps/SYSTEM_ARCHITECTURE.md` for the complete system overview and integration with VF_Drops.

 ## Project Overview

 The WhatsApp Assistant Tool (WA_Tool) is a comprehensive WhatsApp monitoring and automation system with AI integration.
 It consists of multiple components working together to provide WhatsApp connectivity, AI-powered message processing, and web-based user interfaces.